 Youth Central is a Council owned youth service offering a range of programs to young people that live or have links to the Hume Local Government Area.

-The Suburban Revitalisation program provided $25,000 in funding for the project which was completed in November 2021.
+The Suburban Revitalisation program provided $25,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Hume City Council.

 The project has built on Banksia Estate Connections (BEC), a place-based community development project by the local not-for-profit Banksia Gardens Community Services organisation.
 The BEC aims to improve health and wellbeing and to reduce crime and anti-social behaviour on the Estate.